ZW-xjtlu/RbashGEO/README.md

 1. Download and decompress many raw fastq data from GEO easily.
 2. QC, trim, and align the fastq files with popular RNA-Seq command line tools, but with well organized output in R.
 3. Count the alignment results with a user provided annotation by `GRanges` in R, the count is conducted by `SummarizeOverlap` function in `GenomicAlignment` package, which is transplanted from the [**HTSeq-count**](http://htseq.readthedocs.io/en/release_0.9.1/) in python.
-4. The most significant utility of this package is to reduce the repetitive coding, and by the mean time generating well organized outcomes.
+4. The most significant utility of this package is to reduce the repetitive bash coding and in the mean time generate compact results for downstream analysis.

 ### A template work flow for RNA-Seq